coding-streams/sql-tutorial/README.md

 - **Right Join:** Returns all the rows from the right table and the matching rows from the left table.
 If there is no matching row in the left table, NULL values are returned.

 - **Full Outer Join:** Returns all the rows from both tables, including the unmatched rows.

+- **Self Join:** A self join is a join in which a table is joined with itself.
+This can be useful when working with hierarchical data, or when trying to compare rows within the same table.

 Here's an example of how to use an inner join in MySQL: